Real Estate And Mortgage Market Forecast

 During a sellers’ market, most home buyers are forced to purchase the home “as-is”.
 During a sellers’ market, you may require the seller to fix a major item such as a furnace, roof, visible damage, or other major appliance.

-If you start to notice more open house showings and homes being on the market for a longer period of time, this may be an indication that the seller is motivated to work with you on the transaction.
+If you notice more open house showings and homes being on the market for longer, this may indicate that the seller is motivated to work with you on the transaction.
+You may also add inspection contingencies where a seller must fix major issues before proceeding.

 Is a 2-1 Buydown Mortgage Worth It?